Creating Global Edge

 • Manual input: if you enter the secondary sub domain, it is created in the form of "input value.edge.naverncp.com"

-• Use customer's domain: use a domain other than the NAVER Cloud Platform domain.
+• Use customer's domain: use a domain other than NAVER Cloud Platform domain.
 Manually enter the domain you want to use.

 • To serve with HTTPS, click the [Register certificate] button and register your SSL certificate